An ADHD-friendly weight loss system

 This may be for you if…

-• You struggle with consistency more than knowledge.
+• You struggle with consistency more than knowledge — especially with ADHD.

 • You’re tired of plans that rely on constant motivation.

-• You want structure that works even when focus and energy fluctuate.
+• You want structure that works for ADHD brains, even when focus and energy fluctuate.

 This may not be for you if…